X-energy Announces Participati - GuruFocus.com

-X-Energy Reactor Company, LLC (“X-energy” or the “Company”), a leading developer of small modular nuclear reactor and fuel technology for clean energy generation, announced today that Chief Executive Officer of X-energy, J. Clay Sell, and Co-Chairman and Chief Executive Officer of Ares Acquisition Corporation, Co-Founder of Ares and Co-Chairman of the Ares Private Equity Group, David Kaplan, will participate in a fireside chat at the Shareholder Equity Conference on Tuesday, January 17, 2023 at 11:00 am ET.
+X-Energy Reactor Company, LLC (“X-energy” or the “Company”), a leading developer of small modular nuclear reactor and fuel technology for clean energy generation, announced today that Chief Executive Officer of X-energy, J. Clay Sell, and Co-Chairman and Chief Executive Officer of Ares Acquisition Corporation, Co-Founder of Ares and Co-Chairman of the Ares Private Equity Group, David Kaplan, will participate in an IPO Edge fireside chat.

-The presentation will be webcast live and may be accessed at https%3A%2F%2Fwww.openexchange.tv%2Fshare-series.
-An archived replay will be available on the Shareholder Equity Conference website for approximately 90 days following the event.

 As previously announced, X-energy has entered into a definitive business combination agreement with Ares Acquisition Corporation (NYSE: AAC) (“AAC”), which will establish X-energy as a public company.
 Upon the closing of the transaction, which is expected to be completed in the second quarter of 2023, the combined company will be named X-Energy, Inc. and its common equity securities and warrants are expected to be listed on the NYSE.